shuxiangru/AC209A_Alzheimers/EDA and Data Preprocessing.md

 According to the heap map of all selected predictors, there are high correlations between the following pairs of predictors: `CDRSB` vs `FAQ`, `ADAS11` vs `ADAS13`, `WholeBrain` vs `ICV`, and among all `EcogXXX` predictors.
-To deal with these correlations, we deleted `ADAS11`, `EcogPtTotal` and `EcogSPTotal` based on the review of scientific papers that investigate the importance of the factors mentioned above related to the prediction of Alzheimer’s Disease.
+To deal with these correlations, we deleted `ADAS11`, `EcogPtTotal` and `EcogSPTotal` based on the review of scientific papers that investigated the importance of the factors mentioned above related to the prediction of Alzheimer’s Disease.

 Note: The heatmap is obtained by only considering the value that are not None in both predictors.